ChALkeR/notes/Improper-markup-sanitization.md

 Could you spot the difference with the screenshots for other projects?
 This one looks very suspicious.

-Redmine (in default setup) has relatively small amount of css rules and a small client-side JS file (which doesn't bind onclick handlers solely by the `class` attribute).
+Redmine (in default setup) has a relatively small number of css rules and a small client-side JS file (which doesn't bind onclick handlers solely by the `class` attribute).
 Thus, the issue for the default Redmine setup has lower severity than for all other mentioned projects.
 The above screenshot was made with the default setup, though.

 The severity could be raised in presence of various Redmine plugins that include their own js/css to the page, and installing thirdparty plugins is pretty popular in Redmine ecosystem.